Best websites for booking cheap flights

 Which site you book with will have an impact on which card you should use.
 For example, if you have one of the best airline credit cards like the United℠ Explorer Card, you’ll only earn the 2 United Airlines miles per dollar spent on United Airlines purchases made directly with United.
 You can purchase a United flight through an OTA, but don’t expect to earn the bonus miles.

 Instead, you could opt for a card that earns bonus miles for general travel purchases, as many of the top cards for travel do.
-Take the Chase Sapphire Preferred® Card, for example, that earns 2 Chase Ultimate Rewards points on travel — regardless of where you’re purchasing the travel from.
+Take the Chase Sapphire Preferred® Card, for example, that earns 2 Chase Ultimate Rewards points on travel.
 When a credit card says it offers a bonus on travel purchases, you can usually expect purchases made with airlines, hotels, OTAs, trains, taxis, rideshares and public transit to fall under the travel category.

 Much like trying to find the cheapest flights, there’s no straight answer when it comes to the absolute best card for a purchase.
 Much of it depends on which cards you have along with your own travel and financial goals.